 Bill Gates’ prediction “Online communities won’t be influenced by your location, but rather, your interest”.
 What we see now: all types of stories sites and online communities specialize in single topics.
 Many news sites have expanded to incorporate separate verticals, offering more in-depth coverage on a given topic.
 Tumblr, Reddit may be a great example of an internet site that’s divided into subgroups, or “subreddits,” that specialize in interests instead of who you recognize or where you’re.

-Gates’ prediction “Project managers looking to place a team together are going to be ready to go online, describe the project, and receive recommendations for available people that would fit their requirements.”
+Gates’ prediction “Project managers looking to place a team together is going to be ready to go online, describe the project, and receive recommendations for available people that would fit their requirements.”

 What we see now: plenty of workflow software within the enterprise space, including Slack, Asana, and Trello, are revolutionizing how you recruit, form teams, and assign work to others.
 Meanwhile, companies like Fiverr and Gigster help connect companies with the creative talent they have to urge a project accomplished.